Labor army: History

+Later Trotskyists such as Isaac Deutscher and Tony Cliff have been critics of this policy but Ernest Mandel asserted that a myth had been constructed around the role of Trotsky in the trade-union debate.
+Mandel argued this controversy had been used by liberal circles in Russia to claim that Trotsky’s proposals on the “militarization of labour” had provided the groundwork for more repressive and authoritarian policies which were later adopted by Stalin against workers.
+Mandel believed this view overlooked historical ascertainable facts such as the extensive unemployment, lumpenization of workers and the fact there were no examples of repressive actions taken against workers in factories during the period of labour armies.
+Mandel further re-iterated that Trotsky's attitudes was driven by his concern about the need to prepare workers for key positions in factory management and he had proposed replacing war communism with the NEP a year ahead of the party leadership.

 Nazi Germany

 In Nazi Germany, the Reich Labour Service was established to help mitigate the effects of unemployment on the German economy, militarise the workforce and indoctrinate it with Nazi ideology.
 It was the official state labour service, divided into separate sections for men and women.

 Later Soviet Union

 During World War II certain categories of population, primarily ethnic Germans, were conscripted into NKVD labor columns, in later literature informally referred to as "labor army".

 Until the last days of the Soviet Union, the Soviet Army incorporated the idea of the labor army.
 With obligatory military duty in the state, men deemed unfit for regular military duty but not unfit for other work, as well as many able-bodied ones, were assigned to construction battalions (стройбаты).
 This tradition continues in a number of post-Soviet states, notably Russia, Belarus and Turkmenistan.